akylaijumana/AI_Resume/README.md

 3. Virtual environment activated
 4. Enough disk space (~1GB)

-For detailed technical info, see `RUSSIAN_EXPLANATION.md`
+For detailed technical info, see files in the `doc/` folder.